phpactor/language-server/doc/reference/service-providers.rst

    :language: php
    :linenos:

-This is similar to :doc:`method handlers <handlers>` with the exception that the method is called when the LS is initialized with no arguments except the ``CancellationToken``.
+This is similar to :doc:`method handlers <handlers>` with the exception that:

+- The ``services`` method provides only an array of method names.
+The name doubles as both the method and service name.
+- The method is called when the Language Server is initialized (or when it is started via. the service manager).
+- Services are passed only a ``CancellationToken``.

 Usage
 -----